Alyssa Bermudez

 Christina Booth

-Christina is the award-winning, internationally published author of eight books, and illustrator of over twenty books for children.
-She loves telling stories and is passionate about helping others find the storyteller inside them.
-Her earliest memories include going to the library in her pajamas, and cuddling books in bed instead of a teddy bear.
+Christina is the award-winning, internationally published author and illustrator of over twenty-five books for children, including those illustrated for other creators.
+She believes stories are our superpower and loves telling stories and helping others find the storyteller inside them.

 Christina creates picture books: humorous titles for younger children; stories that focus on the environment and endangered species; and stories about relationships and community.